 Cuenta Conmigo fosters empowerment and leadership among Latino youth and their families.
 It is a new program for LRC.
 Participants are Latino teens, first or second generation, boys and girls, ages 12 to 18 and their parents.
 A series of week-long Spanish language camps cover aspects like communications, self-perception, impact of culture on self-esteem, educational planning and goal setting.
 Camps are followed by bi-monthly meetings.
 Parents also meet once a month.

 THE SUCCESSFUL LATINO ENTREPRENEUR

-This new program has started as a 9 week program where Latino entrepreneurs participate in a combination of workshops and one-on-one consultations to enhance their business capabilities and develop their business confidence.
+In this new program, Latino entrepreneurs participate in a combination of workshops and one-on-one consultations to enhance their business capabilities and develop their business confidence.
 Participants are introduced to local organizations and invited to participate in community business events.
 A set of recommendations specific to their business and/or situation is created as part of the program.